Colin Duffy: 2012–present

 On 8 September 2012 Duffy gave the graveside oration at the funeral of a Real IRA member killed in Dublin.
 Describing the deceased Alan Ryan as "a brave Irish republican and fearless IRA volunteer" who was dedicated to "fighting foreign interference in our country".

 On 2 November 2012, Duffy, along with another man, was arrested in connection with the murder of Prison Officer David Black on the M1 motorway between Lurgan and Portadown the previous day.
 In December 2013, Duffy was additionally charged with being a member of the IRA as well as conspiracy to possess firearms and explosives with intent to endanger life, in connection with an alleged plot to murder PSNI officers.
 Duffy was released on bail in February 2016.

 Personal life

-Two of his brothers, Paul and Damien, along with a friend, were arrested for suspected terrorist activity and were charged in court in May 2012.
-Paul Duffy was also charged with directing dissident republican terrorism.
+Paul and Damien Duffy, his brothers, and his cousin Shane Duffy were also charged with terrorism offences, but were acquitted.
 A sister-in-law of Colin Duffy, Mandy Duffy, is on the national executive committee of Saoradh, a republican political party.
+Mandy Duffy is also a Vice President of Republican Sinn Féin, believed by the security forces to be the political wing of dissident republican organisation the Continuity Irish Republican Army (CIRA).